AbdulAhadKhan/memory-notification-v2/README.md

 ## Acknowledgments

 We would like to acknowledge the contributions of the open-source community and the valuable resources that helped in the development of this project.

-## Contact

-For any questions or inquiries, please contact [email protected].